Summary of Kentucky DUI Law.

 Fourth Offense: 240 days.

 The aggravating factors do not apply to under-21 DUIs.
-There is no prohibition on dismissal by the prosecution of the aggravated circumstance to avoid the minimum mandatory sentence.
-However, most prosecutors do not amend blood or breath alcohol concentrations of above 0.18.
+There is no prohibition on dismissal by the prosecution of the aggravating circumstance to avoid the minimum mandatory sentence.
 For a first offense, the aggravating factor must be present at the time of operation of the motor vehicle.
 This excludes imposition of the mandatory minimum jail sentence for refusals since refusals cannot occur at the time of operation of a motor vehicle.

 DRIVING WHILE YOUR LICENSE IS SUSPENDED